opencog/opencog/opencog/nlp/learn/README.md

       ./run-multiple-terminals.sh mst en en_pairs opencog_user cheese
    ```

-6) In the cntl tab of the byobu (you can navigate with the F3 and F4 keys),
+6) In an unused tab of the byobu (you can navigate with the F3 and F4 keys),
    run the following:
    ```
       ./process-word-pairs.sh mst en